krishnaz/tech-debt-talk/PITCHME.md

 ---
 ### Not all tech debt is costly

+- Overall quality should be high everywhere |
 - Quality should be highest where code is changed most often |
-- Overall quality should be high |
 - Not always predictable |
 - History could be used |